sven09/expo-uikitten-typescript-navigation-rematch-boilerplate/README.md

 ## Expo & React Navigation
 We wanted to see, how we can handle a common codebase for App & Web and see how we are handling navigation and deeplinking as well as routes.
 We would also like to see, how React Navigation 5.x is working.
+Tab navigation shows tabbar on web on the top and on iOS and Android on the bottom.
 To be continued ...

 ## UI Kitten